lamide-akanni/BANKING-CLIENT-LOAN-REVENUE-RISK-ANALYTICS/README.md

 The bridge between the database and the dashboard was built through Power BI's native MySQL connector.
 Inside Power BI Desktop, the data import process started by selecting MySQL Database as the source, then pointing it at the local instance on localhost:3306 and selecting the banking_case schema.

-Power BI pulled in all the tables from the schema in a single connection — the main clients_banking fact table along with the supporting dimension tables for investment advisors, banking relationships, and gender classifications.
-Each table loaded as a separate query inside Power Query Editor, where the data types were reviewed and confirmed before the load completed.
+Power BI pulled in all the tables from the schema in a single connection — the main bankingx fact table along with the dimension tables for investment advisors, banking relationships, and gender classifications.
+Each table loaded as a separate query inside Power Query Editor, where data types were reviewed and confirmed before the load completed.

-The connection ran through the MySQL ODBC driver, which meant once the initial setup was done, refreshing the data in Power BI was as simple as clicking the Refresh button — the dashboard would pull the latest state of the database automatically.
+Once the connection was established, refreshing the data in Power BI was as simple as clicking Refresh — the dashboard would pull the latest state of the database automatically, making the pipeline repeatable and maintainable.

 Phase 4 — Data Modelling and Star Schema

 Tools: Power BI Desktop — Model View

 Once the tables were loaded, the relationships between them needed to be defined.
-This was done in Power BI's Model View, where the tables were arranged and connected to form a star schema.
+This was done inside Power BI's Model View, where the tables were arranged and connected to form a proper star schema.

 The bankingx table — the main fact table — sat at the centre, holding the transactional and financial data for all 3,000 clients.
-The dimension tables radiated out from it: gender connected on GenderId, investment-advisors connected on IAId, and banking-realtionships connected on BRId.
-Each relationship was a one-to-many link, with the dimension table on the one side and the fact table on the many side, which is the correct structure for a star schema.
+Three dimension tables connected out from it: gender on GenderId, investment-advisors on IAId, and banking-realtionships on BRId.
+Each relationship was set as a one-to-many link, with the dimension table on the one side and the fact table on the many side — the correct structure for a star schema that allows filters to flow cleanly from dimension to fact.

 Show Image
-The Power BI data model showing the star schema structure, with the main client fact table connected to dimension tables for gender, investment advisors, and banking relationships.

 Getting this structure right before building any visuals was important.
-A correctly defined model means that when a user filters by gender or banking relationship type on the dashboard, that filter flows correctly through the relationships and affects every visual on the page — without any manual adjustments or workarounds.
+A correctly defined model means that when a user selects a gender or banking relationship filter on the dashboard, that filter flows through the relationships and updates every visual on the page simultaneously — without any manual workarounds or calculated columns to compensate for a broken model.

 Phase 5 — Dashboard Design with Canva

 Tools: Canva

-Before a single visual was placed in Power BI, the dashboard layout was designed first in Canva.
-This is a step that many analytics projects skip, and it shows.
-Without a design foundation, dashboards tend to end up as a collection of visuals placed wherever there was space — functional, but not professional.
+Before a single visual was placed in Power BI, the dashboard layout was designed in Canva first.
+This step is often skipped, and it shows in the output — dashboards built without a design foundation tend to look like a collection of visuals dropped wherever there was space.

-The design work in Canva established the colour palette, the navigation bar layout, the positioning of KPI cards across the top of each page, and the dark background theme that would run consistently across all four dashboard pages.
-The navigation buttons — Home, Loans, Deposits, and Q&A — were designed as rounded pill shapes and positioned at the top centre of each page, giving the dashboard a clean, app-like feel.
+The Canva work established the colour palette, the dark navy background theme, the navigation bar layout with pill-shaped buttons for Home, Loans, Deposits, and Q&A, the KPI card positions across the top of each page, and the overall visual hierarchy.
+The canvas size was set to 1280 x 720 pixels to match the Power BI report page dimensions exactly.

 Show Image
-Early stage dashboard background being designed in Canva, establishing the dark theme and layout grid that was then imported into Power BI as the page background.

-The finished background was exported as a PNG and imported into Power BI as the canvas background for each of the four report pages.
-All the Power BI visuals were then placed on top of this background, aligned to the design grid established in Canva.
+The finished background for each page was exported as a PNG and imported into Power BI as the canvas background.
+Every Power BI visual was then placed on top of this background, aligned to the grid that had been established in the design stage.
+The result was a dashboard that looked intentionally designed rather than assembled on the fly.

 Phase 6 — Building the 4-Page Interactive Dashboard

 Tools: Power BI Desktop · DAX

 With the data modelled and the design backgrounds in place, the dashboard was built page by page.
-Each page was given a specific focus and a consistent set of interactive filters that a user could adjust without leaving the page.
+Each page was given a specific analytical focus, a consistent set of interactive filters, and cross-page navigation through the button bar at the top.

-DAX Measures

-Before placing visuals, the core measures were defined using DAX.
-These included:

-Total Loan — calculated using SUMX across the loan columns to aggregate the full portfolio value Total Deposit — summing all deposit product types: bank deposits, savings accounts, checking accounts, and foreign currency holdings
-Total Fees — aggregating processing fee revenue across the client base High Risk Clients — a CALCULATE and FILTER measure that counts clients above a defined risk weighting threshold Total Clients by Engagement Timeframe — using DATEDIFF to calculate how long each client has been with the bank and grouping them into ranges
+Before placing visuals, the core DAX measures were written: SUMX for weighted loan and deposit totals, DISTINCTCOUNT for unique client counts, CALCULATE with FILTER for segment-level isolation such as high-risk clients, DATEDIFF for engagement duration calculations, and SWITCH for dynamic income band classification.

 Page 1 — Banking Analytics Dashboard (Home)

-The home page opens with four KPI cards at the top showing the headline numbers: 3,000 total clients, 4.38bn in total loans, 3.77bn in total deposits, and 158.19M in total fees.
-Below the KPI cards, the page breaks down the client base by banking relationship type, by income band, by loyalty class, and by region.
-A filter panel on the right allows users to slice the entire page by join year, engagement timeframe, gender, and age range.
+The home page opens with four KPI cards running across the top: 3K total clients, 4.38bn total loan, 3.77bn total deposit, and 158.19M total fees.
+Below the cards, the page breaks down the client base by banking relationship type across Private Bank, Retail, Institutional, and Commercial segments; by income band across High, Mid, and Low; by loyalty class across Jade, Silver, Gold, and Platinum; and by region across European, Asian, American, and Australian.
+A filter panel on the right lets users slice the whole page by join year, engagement timeframe, gender, and age range.

 Show Image
-The Home page of the Banking Analytics Dashboard showing KPI cards, client breakdown by banking relationship, income band, loyalty class, and regional distribution.

 Page 2 — Loan and Risk Analysis

-The loans page focuses on credit risk.
-The headline KPIs show total loan value broken into bank loans and business lending, credit card balance exposure, and the count of high-risk clients — 482 flagged clients out of the 3,000 total.
-Three charts run across the middle of the page: total loan by region as a horizontal bar chart, high-risk clients by year as a line chart, and total loan by occupation as another bar chart.
-Below these sits a detailed client table showing each client's name, total loan value, loyalty class, risk weighting, and assigned investment advisor.
-A secondary time-series chart tracks bank loans against business lending year by year.
+The loans page focuses entirely on credit exposure.
+Five KPI cards across the top show total loan at 4.38bn, bank loan at 1.77bn, business lending at 2.60bn, credit cards balance at 9.53M, and high-risk clients at 482.
+Three charts occupy the centre of the page: total loan by region as a horizontal bar chart showing European clients carrying the largest exposure, high-risk clients by year as a line chart tracking the trend from 2000 to 2020, and total loan by occupation.
+Below these sits a detailed client-level table showing each client's name, total loan value, loyalty class, risk weighting, and assigned investment advisor.
+A secondary time-series chart on the right tracks bank loans against business lending year by year.

 Show Image
-The Loans page showing credit risk KPIs, high-risk client trends over time, loan exposure by region and occupation, and the full client-level loan table.

 Page 3 — Deposit Analysis

 The deposits page mirrors the loans page in structure but focuses on the liability side of the portfolio.
-Five KPI cards along the top show total deposit at 801.24M, broken into bank deposits at 424.00M, savings accounts at 150.54M, checking accounts at 207.11M, and foreign currency at 19.60M.
-Charts on this page show total deposit by region, total deposit by loyalty class, and a donut chart breaking down the product mix across the four deposit types.
-A client engagement timeframe chart shows how long clients have been active, segmented into 1-5 years, 5-10 years, and more than 10 years.
+Five KPI cards across the top show total deposit at 801.24M broken into bank deposit at 424.00M, savings account at 150.54M, checking accounts at 207.11M, and foreign currency at 19.60M.
+Charts on this page show total deposit by region, total deposit by loyalty class across Jade, Silver, Gold, and Platinum, and a donut chart breaking down the product mix across all four deposit types.
+A client engagement timeframe chart on the right shows how long clients have been active, grouped into 1-5 years, 5-10 years, and more than 10 years.
+A detailed table beneath shows individual client deposit values alongside their loyalty class, investment advisor, and banking relationship.

 Show Image
-The Deposit Analysis page showing deposit KPIs broken down by product type, region, loyalty class, and client engagement duration.

-Page 4 — Data Explorer (Q&A)
+Page 4 — Data Explorer

-The fourth page provides an open-ended exploration tool built around a decomposition tree visual.
-Starting from the total loan value of 4.38bn, users can drill down by region, then by occupation, then by risk weighting — or in any order they choose.
-The decomposition tree recalculates in real time as the user selects drill-down paths, making it possible to answer questions that were never anticipated when the dashboard was designed.
+The fourth page is built around a decomposition tree visual that lets users drill into the total loan portfolio of 4.38bn from any angle they choose.
+Starting from the total, the tree can be expanded by region first — European clients at 1.94bn, Asian at 1.08bn, American at 730M, Australian at 382M — and then further drilled by occupation and risk weighting.
+The decomposition tree recalculates in real time as the user selects each path, making it possible to answer questions that were never anticipated when the dashboard was first designed.
+Four summary KPI cards at the top show total clients, total loan, total deposit, and average age across the filtered selection.

 Show Image
-The Data Explorer page showing the decomposition tree breaking down total loan value by region, occupation, and risk weighting.

 Phase 7 — Publishing to Power BI Service

 Tools: Power BI Service (app.powerbi.com)

-Once the dashboard was complete in Power BI Desktop, it was published to Power BI Service to make it accessible as a live report.
-Publishing to Power BI Service converted the .pbix file into a hosted report that any authorised user can open in a browser — no Power BI Desktop installation required.
+Once the dashboard was complete in Power BI Desktop, it was published to Power BI Service to make it accessible as a live hosted report.
+Publishing converted the .pbix file into a report that any authorised user can open directly in a browser — no Power BI Desktop installation required on their end.

-The live report preserves all the interactivity built into the dashboard.
-Every filter, every drill-down, and every cross-visual highlight works exactly as it does in the desktop version.
-The report is currently accessible via Power BI Service at the link below.
+The live report on Power BI Service preserves every piece of interactivity built into the desktop version.
+Every filter panel, every cross-visual highlight, every decomposition tree drill-down, and every navigation button works exactly as built.
+The report is currently hosted at the link below.

 View the Live Dashboard on Power BI Service